dnzc/OFProjects/planetaryOrbit/README.md

 The simulation is of the solar system, but if needed, other SPICE kernels can be downloaded to simulate other systems or bodies.

+The file [src/graph.py](src/graph.py) can be run to graph the accuracy of the simulations.

 ## Installation

 - Download and install [OpenFrameworks](https://openframeworks.cc/)